DeKUT-DSAIL/cameratrap-pi/README.md

 # Camera trap

 ## Background
 Having up to date information about the location and behaviour of animals in the wild will improve our ability to study and better conserve natural ecosystems.
-It will also help us mange and protect these ecosystems.
+It will also help us manage and protect these ecosystems.

 Motion sensor cameras in natural habitats offer an inexpensive opportunity to gather data on animals.